IBM/fablet/README.md

 ## Initial connection

-If it is the first time you access the service, you need to provices some materials to create the connectdion, we provides some examples corresponding to an example Fabric network (Fabric 1.4.3 first-network).
+If it is the first time you access the service, you need to create a connection profile and identity, we provide some examples corresponding to an example Fabric network (Fabric 1.4.3 first-network).
 Please download these accordinginly:

 * Connection Profile
   https://bctest01.fablet.pub:8081/test/conn_profile_simple.yaml